larsrickert/nginx-proxy/docs/examples/mailserver.md

 # Welcome email, enable and set a topic and body if you wish to send welcome
 # emails to all users.
+WELCOME=true
 # TODO: CHANGE ME (if necessary):
-WELCOME=true
+WELCOME_SUBJECT=Your new email account // [!code hl]
+# TODO: CHANGE ME (if necessary):
-WELCOME_SUBJECT=Your new email account WELCOME_BODY=This is your new email account.
-If you get this email, everything is configured correctly!
+WELCOME_BODY=This is your new email account.
+If you get this email, everything is configured correctly! // [!code hl]

 # Maildir Compression
-# choose compression-method, default: none (value: gz, bz2, lz4, zstd)
+# choose compression-method, default: none (value: gz, bz2, zstd)
 COMPRESSION=
 # change compression-level, default: 6 (value: 1-9)
 COMPRESSION_LEVEL=